Tobias Jesso Jr.: Goon

 Jesso's first demo was released in August 2013 after a painful break-up and his mother's cancer diagnosis.
 JR White, along with Patrick Carney of The Black Keys, John Collins of The New Pornographers, and Ariel Rechtshaid, helped produce Jesso's debut album entitled Goon.
 Aaron Sperske plays drums on the album except Danielle Haim plays drums on the track "Without You."
 His song "How Could You Babe" garnered increased attention after being tweeted about by both Adele and Alana Haim.
 He collaborated with Sia and Adele on the song "Alive".
 Originally intended for Adele and Rihanna, the song was eventually recorded by Sia and appeared on her album This Is Acting.
 His first major tour started in 2015.

 Musical style

-Jesso's music has been compared to singer/songwriters of the 1960s and 1970s from Randy Newman to Harry Nilsson and Emitt Rhodes.
+Jesso's music has been compared to singer-songwriters of the 1960s and 1970s from Randy Newman to Harry Nilsson and Emitt Rhodes.
 He cites Newman as one of his favourite artists.
 Even though he was a bassist and guitarist for years, his new music was written by him on the piano—an instrument he started playing at the age of 27.

 Awards

 Jesso was nominated for Songwriter of the Year at the 2015 Juno Awards.

 On June 20, 2016, Jesso was the recipient of the SOCAN Breakout Award at the SOCAN Awards in Toronto.
-He won the Grammy for Songwriter of the Year non-classical in 2023.
+He won the Grammy for Songwriter of the Year, Non-Classical, in 2023.
+Goon was Short Listed for the Polaris Prize in 2015.

 Personal life

-Jesso married Australian musician Emma Louise in January 2019; they have since had a child.
+Jesso married Australian musician Emma Louise in January 2019; they have one child together.
+In 2022, they divorced.